Krishna Ballabh Sahay

-Krishna Ballabh Sahay (31 December 1898 – 3 June 1974), was an Indian independence activist and politician who served as the fourth Chief Minister of Bihar.
+Krishna Ballabh Sahay (31 December 1898 – 3 June 1974) was an Indian independence activist and politician who served as the fourth Chief Minister of Bihar.

 Early life

-Sahay was born to an Ambashtha Kayastha Hindu family on 31 December 1898 in Sheikhpura district of Bihar.
+Sahay was born to an Ambashtha Kayastha Hindu family on 31 December 1898 in Sheikhpura, Bihar.
 He was the eldest son of Munshi Ganga Prasad, who served as a Darogha under the British Raj at Padma Hazaribagh.
 In 1919, he graduated with first class in B.A.
 Hons.
-English from St. Columba's College, Hazaribagh then affiliated to Calcutta University.

-Awards

-He was awarded the Sir Edward Albert Gait's Gold Medal from the then Governor of Bihar and Orissa Edward Albert Gait for his excellence in English Language for his coherence & cohesion.
+English from St. Columba's College, Hazaribagh, then affiliated to Calcutta University.
+He was awarded the Sir Edward Albert Gait's Gold Medal from the then Governor of Bihar and Orissa Edward Albert Gait for his excellence in the English language.
 His works are kept in Bihar Assembly.
-The Indian National Congress pays their tributes to Sahay every year on his Birth Anniversary.

 Independence movement

-Soon thereafter in 1920, Sahay jumped into the fray giving up further studies by joining the Civil Disobedience Movement at the call of Mahatma Gandhi.
+In 1920, Sahay gave up further studies and joined the Civil Disobedience Movement led by Mahatma Gandhi.
 Between 1930 and 1934, he was jailed four times for different periods while taking part in the independence movement.
-During one of these incarcerations, he met his mentor Sri Babu and this bond of friendship remained intact throughout their lives.
-He was also close to Anugrah Narayan Sinha, the other legendary nationalist from Bihar.
+During one of these incarcerations, he met his mentor Sri Babu, with whom he would remain a friend for the rest of his life.
+He was also close to Anugrah Narayan Sinha, another nationalist leader from Bihar.

 In 1942 came Gandhi's battle cry of "Do or Die" for the "Quit India Movement".
-Before this, senior leaders of Bihar including Rajendra Prasad & Anugrah Narayan Sinha visited Bihar to convey the conclusions of the "Vardha Accord" as well as to charter an action plan for Bihar during the Quit India Movement, in an important meeting at Sadaquat Ashram.
-Sri Krishna Ballabh Sahay was a notable contributor to this plan.
-"Quit India Movement" was launched with great fierceness all over India and K B Sahay led the movement at Hazaribagh.
-The British Government ordered immediate arrest of all its leaders.
-An order to arrest Sahay was passed by Deputy Commissioner, Hazaribagh (Order No.: 132 of 10.08.1942) and the very next day he was sent off to jail.
-In jail, he was instrumental in the escape of Jayaprakash Narayan from Hazaribagh Central jail along with his associates namely Rama Nandan Mishra, Yogendra Shukla, Suraj Narayan Singh, Sri Gulab Chand Gupta and Sri Shaligram Singh on 9 November 1942.
-As a consequence, he was sent off to Bhagalpur jail with orders for rigorous imprisonment.
+Before this, senior leaders of Bihar, including Rajendra Prasad & Anugrah Narayan Sinha, visited Bihar.
+While there, they conveyed the conclusions of the "Vardhan Accord" and chartered an action plan for Bihar during the Quit India Movement, in an important meeting at Sadaquat Ashram.
+Sahay was a notable contributor to this plan.
+The "Quit India Movement" was launched across India and Sahay led the movement at Hazaribagh.
+The British Raj ordered the immediate arrest of all its leaders.
+An order to arrest Sahay was passed by the Deputy Commissioner of Hazaribagh (Order No.: 132 of 10.08.1942) and the very next day he was jailed.
+There, along with his associates Rama Nandan Mishra, Yogendra Shukla, Suraj Narayan Singh, Sri Gulab Chand Gupta and Sri Shaligram Singh, Sahay was instrumental in the escape of Jayaprakash Narayan from Hazaribagh Central Jail on 9 November 1942.
+As a consequence, he was sent to Bhagalpur jail with orders for rigorous imprisonment.